CodePrompt89/TextClash/TextClash/README!!!.txt

 Hello!

-thank you for downloading the collection! i hope you enjoy!!
+thank you for downloading my rpg!!! i hope you enjoy!!

 from, CodePrompt89

-(if you want to play the mmorpg look for either "TextClash ~ Alpha Development" or "TextClash ~ Development Release 1" <--- (reccomended)
+(if you want to play the rpg look for either "TextClash ~ Alpha Development" or "TextClash ~ Development Release" <--- (reccomended)

 TextClash Includes save files
-so i made default level 1 characters for the mmorpg as an example...... but if you wish to create your own characters feel free to do so!!   :)
+so i made default level 1 characters for the rpg as an example...... but if you wish to create your own characters feel free to do so!!   :)
 (User1.bat is for the normal singleplayer and User1.plr is for the classic edition singleplayer/multiplayer)